Wally869/MusiStrata/README.md

 ### Converter

-The function ConvertSong in MidoConverter.py takes as input a Song object and a string specying the name of the output file (for example "test.mid").
+The function ConvertSong in MidoConverter.py takes as input a Song object and a string specifying the name of the output file (for example "test.mid").

 ```python
 import mido